david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

     In this examples we are using the walrus operator (:=) to assign values to variables.
 This allows us to use the variables later on in the code without having to declare them outside of the layout and then assign them values later

 The ``SIGN_UP`` screen expects to receive some data.
-This data is used to populate the form fields with initial values.
+In this case, we are expecting to receive some values to pre-fill the form fields.

+The data of the screen is represented by the ``.data`` property.
+The data is a list of :class:`ScreenData` objects.

 Every :class:`ScreenData` need to have a unique ``key`` and an ``example`` value.
 The example value is used to generate the appropriate
 JSON schema for the data.
-Also, we are assigning every :class:`ScreenData` to a variable (inlined with the walrus operator) so that we can use them later on in the code to reference the data (e.g. ``first_name_initial_value.data_key``).
+Also, we are assigning every :class:`ScreenData` to a variable (inlined with the walrus operator) so that we can use them later on in the code to reference the data and "use" it in the screen (e.g. ``first_name_initial_value.data_key``).

 The layout of the ``SIGN_UP`` screen contains the following elements:

-- A :class:`TextHeading`, which tells the user to enter their details
+- A :class:`TextHeading`, which asks the user to enter their details
 - A :class:`EmbeddedLink` to the ``LOGIN`` screen, which allows the user to login if they already have an account (the user just remembered that they already have an account)
 - A :class:`Form`, which contains the form fields that the user needs to fill in to sign up
 - A :class:`Footer`, which contains a button that the user can click to submit the form

-The form fields are:
+The :class:`Form` fields are:

 - A :class:`TextInput` field for the first name, which is required
 - A :class:`TextInput` field for the last name, which is required